Meet the WGGC Collaborative Network

 Funded by MKW.NRW

-The West German Genome Center has been placed on a new legal foundation as a Joint Scientific Establishment, enabling expansion of genome research in medicine and life sciences at an international level.
+The West German Genome Center has been placed on a new legal foundation as a Joint Scientific Institution, enabling expansion of genome research in medicine and life sciences at an international level.

 The center continues to provide cutting-edge genome technologies for medical research, biodiversity studies, plant breeding, and other areas of genetics.